AlexSmall96/Portfolio-Project-1/README.md

 ![](documentation/bookings-image-after.png)

-The about section also had a similar problem when resizing the browser window, but this was also affected by the text.
+The about section also had a similar problem when resizing the browser window, but this was also affected by the text positioning.

 ![](documentation/about-image-before.png)

 To solve this, I introduced a media query that placed the image below the text at 1170px wide and below.
 At this point, the text font size and the height of the section change.
 The result is much more visually pleasing and the layout flows alot better.

 ![](documentation/about-image-after.png)

 ### Form Functionality ###
 When testing the functionality of the form, I realised the form could be inputted without entering any information.
 This could be confusing to the user, as a message confirming the request has been recieved appears upon completing the form.
-I added a reuquired attribute to each input, as I decided each input was necessary information about the user/customer.
+I added a required attribute to each input, as I decided each input was necessary information about the user/customer.
 After implementing this change, the user was unable to submit the form with any blank inputs and the below message appears under the blank input.

 ![](documentation/form-after.png)

  Each input is restricted to its own form of data as expected, for example number inputs only allow numbers and text inputs only allow text.
+The contact-no. input allows all characters as phone numbers may contain a "+" symbol.

 ### Links ###
 To make the experience more complete for the user, I decided to add a home link on the form response page, which takes the user back to the home page.
 Although the menu page didn't have any structural issues with testing, I noticed it could be made more convenient for the user by adding a back to top link at the bottom of the menu, as the navigation bar isn't visible after scrolling to the bottom of the menu.